zaphosting/docs/docs/server-linux-arma3.md

 ## Conclusion

 Congratulations, you have successfully installed and configured the **Arma 3 server** on your VPS/Dedicated Server!
-As a next step, we recommend looking over our [Setup Linux Service](dedicated-linux-create-gameservice.md) guide, which covers setting up your new dedicated game server as a service.
-This provides various benefits including automatic server launching on boot, automatic server updates, easy management and access to logs, plus much more!

 If you have any further questions or problems, please contact our support team, who are available to help you every day!

 <InlineVoucher />